 7.1 – The trade information

 Margins are charged from a risk management perspective.
-It helps in preventing any undesired counter party default.
+It helps in preventing any undesired counterparty default.
 The risk management system at the broker’s office (often called the RMS system) is responsible for overseeing the overall risk management.
-You may be interested to know that the RMS is a computer program, and all orders placed by the clients reach the exchange only once this program approves it (which takes a fraction of a second), and there are people monitoring if everything done is right/wrong.
+You may be interested to know that the RMS is a computer program, and all orders placed by the clients reach the exchange only once this program approves it (which takes a fraction of a second), and people are monitoring if everything done is right/wrong.

 - The quantity you wish to buy ( number of lots)

 - The price at which you want to buy (market or limit)